Extra features that could be provided within the modkit

 Package mod feature

-Simply put, this can be a button in the editor that allows the modder to select the mod that they would like to be packaged and the output directory to do so.
-The implementation depends on what mod configurations you have (e.g. if you are overwriting game objects at package time), your pak settings (e.g. use io store if your game is) etc.
+Simply put, this can be a button in the editor that allows the modder to select the mod that they would like to be packaged and it will cook & package only that mod and install it into the game.

 Upload mod feature